-Blue Deal program
+Blue Deal programme

-The Blue Deal program was launched in 2018 and will run until 2030.
+The Blue Deal programme was launched in 2018 and will run until 2030.
 It focuses on long-term partnerships between water managers in the Netherlands and abroad.
 Many countries call on the Netherlands because of our knowledge and experience in the field of water management.
 Together, we are working toward a single goal: to give 20 million people worldwide access to clean, sufficient, and safe water.

-The Blue Deal program focuses on:
+The Blue Deal programme focuses on:

-- Providing assistance to countries where water management poses a major challenge in terms of clean, sufficient, and safe water
+• Providing assistance to countries where water management poses a major challenge in terms of clean, sufficient, and safe water

-- Creating opportunities for Dutch and local businesses in water management
+• Creating opportunities for Dutch and local businesses in water management

-- Learning from other countries to continue improving water management in our own country
+• Learning from other countries to continue improving water management in our own country

-The Blue Deal is being implemented by the 21 Dutch water authorities, in collaboration with the Ministries of Foreign Affairs and Infrastructure and Water Management.
+The Blue Deal is implemented by the 21 Dutch water authorities, in collaboration with the Ministries of Foreign Affairs and Infrastructure and Water Management.
 The Blue Deal consists of 17 partnerships in 15 countries.

 Blue Deal and Noorderzijlvest